 Self-Drilling Screw Manufacturing Process

-TEK screws, or self-drilling screws, is a combination of 3 functions in-one – Drilling, Tapping (forming threads), and Fastening, which are performed simultaneously and in one single operation.
+Tek screws, or self-drilling screws, are a combination of 3 functions inone – drilling, tapping (forming threads), and fastening, which are performed simultaneously in a single operation.

-What distinguishes TEK screws from other fasteners is their built-in drill bit tip, which can range in size and length depending on the application.
-This seemingly small feature drastically affects how the screw performs, especially in different materials and thicknesses.
+What distinguishes Tek screws from other fasteners is their built-in drill bit tip, which comes in different Tek screws sizes depending on the application.
+This feature directly influences how the screw performs, since the Tek screw diameter plays a key role in determining its effectiveness across various materials and thicknesses.

-On the other hand, if the screw is oversized in either length or diamter, it can result in:
+On the other hand, if the screw is oversized in either length or diameter, it can result in:

 In structural applications, these failures can be catastrophic.